The two-edge connectivity survivable-network design problem in planar graphs: A PTAS framework for connectivity problems in planar graphs

 \begin{lemma} Let $H$ be a subgraph of $\BC(MG)$ that, for each pair of terminals $u,v$, contains at least $\min\set{r(u),r(v)}$ edge-disjoint $u$-to-$v$ paths.
 Then the subgraph of $G$ consisting of edges of $H$ that are in $G$ has the same property. \end{lemma}

-The graph $\CC(MG)$ is obtained by contracting each brick in $\BC(MG)$ to a single vertex, called a {\em brick vertex}, as illustrated in Figure~\ref{fig:pcg}(d).
+The graph $\CC(MG)$, which we call the {\em brick-contracted graph}, is obtained by contracting each brick in $\BC(MG)$ to a single vertex, called a {\em brick vertex}, as illustrated in Figure~\ref{fig:pcg}(d).
 This graph will be used in designing the dynamic program in Section~\ref{sec:dp}.